gigijoe/gpsF3XTracker-for-Ethos/README.md

 	- FrSky GPS ADV:  "GPS Alt", "GPS", "GPS Speed", "GPS Clock"
 	- Other GPS: "GAlt", "GPS", "GSpd", "Date", "AccX", "AccY", "AccZ"

-- GPS F3X Tracker Setup  widget configuration:
+- "GPS F3X Tracker Setup" widget configuration:
 	- Event place: any item from list of places in locations.lua file
 	- Course direction: course bearing from the left base to the right base in degrees*
 	- Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug)*
 	- Base A is on left: set  true  if it is so (default status)**
 	- Lock GPS Home position switch: any 2-position switch or functional switch, mandatory
-	* These items are available only for  Live Position & Direction event , otherwise are locked as they are determined by event information from locations.lua file
+* These items are available only for "Live Position & Direction event", otherwise are locked as they are determined by event information from locations.lua file
 ** This item is available only for F3F event types, for F3B event types is Base A always on left

 <picture 3>